influxdata/docs-v2/content/v2.0/reference/internals/storage-engine.md

 Batches of [points](/v2.0/reference/glossary/#point) are sent to InfluxDB, compressed, and written to a WAL for immediate durability.
 Points are also written to an in-memory cache and become immediately queryable.
 The in-memory cache is periodically written to disk in the form of [TSM](#time-structured-merge-tree-tsm) files.
-As TSM files accumulate, they are combined and compacted into higher level TSM files.
+As TSM files accumulate, the storage engine combines and compacts accumulated them into higher level TSM files.

 {{% note %}}
 Points can be sent individually; however, for efficiency, most applications send points in batches.